Destinee Hooker: High school

-Hooker attended Southwest High School in Texas, where she was a standout athlete in basketball, track and field, and volleyball.
+Hooker attended Southwest High School in San Antonio, Texas, where she was a standout athlete in basketball, track and field, and volleyball.
 As a junior and senior, she was an all-state volleyball outside hitter.
 She was also the 2004 and 2005 Texas state champion in the high jump.

 College

 Hooker played on the University of Texas volleyball team from 2006 to 2009.
 In 2007, she was named to the AVCA All-American second team.
 She was then named to the first team in both 2008 and 2009.
 In 2009, she was the Big 12 Player of the Year and the NCAA Division I volleyball championship's Most Outstanding Player, as Texas lost to Penn State in the finals.
 While at Texas, Hooker was named as one of the four finalists for the Honda Sports Award in volleyball for both the 2008–09 season as well as the 2009–10 season.